Three people killed as protests turn violent again in Iraqi Kurdistan

 After the September referendum, the Iraqi government responded by seizing Kurdish-held Kirkuk and other territory disputed between the Kurds and the central government.
 It also banned direct flights to Kurdistan and demanded control over border crossings.

-Additional reporting by Raya Jalabi in Erbil and Ahmed Rasheed in Baghdad; Writing by Raya Jalabi; Editing by Ahmed Aboulenein and William Maclean
+Additional reporting by Raya Jalabi in Erbil and Ahmed Rasheed in Baghdad; Writing by Raya Jalabi; Editing by Ahmed Aboulenein and Matthew Mpoke Bigg